Qiskit/samplomatic/README.md

 At this point, we are ready to generate randomizations by calling `samplex.sample(...)`.
 Notice we must provide concrete values for the parameters `"x"` and `"y"` of the original circuit.
 This process does not generate new quantum circuits, it instead generates circuit arguments that are valid for the template circuit.
-It additionally generates values required during post-processing, which in this example, are only bitflips for the `meas` classical register because we are Pauli-twirling measurements.
+It additionally generates values required during post-processing, which in this example are bit-flips for the `meas` classical register because we are Pauli-twirling measurements.

 ```python
 # sample 15 randomizations valid against the template circuit.